 Birds That Eat Black Oil Sunflower Seeds

 Without question, black oil sunflower seed is the most popular seed among a wide variety of backyard birds, and most birds will at least sample the seeds even if they prefer other foods.
 Generally, birds that are native to where sunflowers grow will eat these seeds.

 Growing Sunflower Seeds

 Sunflower seeds are the easiest type of birdseed to grow.
 You can plant seeds directly from your birdseed supply or purchase different varieties of sunflower seeds from nurseries and gardening centers (take care to purchase flower types noted for producing abundant seeds, as some hybrids do not).
 Roasted seeds that are meant for human consumption, however, will not germinate and should not be used to try to grow birdseed.

-Plant the seeds 1-2 inches deep and 8-12 inches apart in loose soil and full sun.
+Plant seeds 1-2 inches deep and 8-12 inches apart in loose soil and full sun.
 For the best results, plant sunflower seeds only when the spring is warm and all danger of frost is past.
 Staggering plantings over several weeks will allow plants to mature at different times and ensure an ongoing supply of ready-to-eat birdseed.
-Sunflowers can be planted in all types of soil, and supplemental fertilization is not necessary – in fact, too much fertilization can decrease the seed yield by increasing the height of the stalks and the leaf growth.
-Water the seeds daily (twice daily in very hot or dry climates) until the young plants are well established, then water thoroughly every other day.
+Sunflowers can be planted in all types of soil, including deep containers, and supplemental fertilization is not needed.
+Too much fertilization can decrease the seed yield by damaging the seedlings.
+Water the seeds every day (twice daily in very hot or dry climates) until the young plants are well established, then water thoroughly every other day.

 Weeds should be controlled near sunflowers when the plants are very young, but once sunflowers grow several inches tall they will rapidly become established and weeds are no longer a concern.
-When stalks grow taller than three feet, stakes may be needed to ensure they do not topple over during high winds, storms or when the seed heads become heavy.
+When stalks grow taller than 3 feet, stakes may be needed to ensure they do not topple over during high winds, storms, or when the seed heads become heavy.

-For attracting the most diverse bird flock to your backyard, black oil sunflower seed can’t be beat.
-Whether you buy whole seeds, hulled chips or grow your own flowers, sunflower seeds are always the highlight of any bird feeder.
+For attracting the most diverse bird flock to your yard, black oil sunflower seeds can’t be beat.
+Whether you buy whole seeds, hulled chips, or grow your flowers, sunflower seeds are always the highlight of any feeder.